jkazimierczak/svgnode/README.md

 - attribute operators: `get(attr)` and `set(attr)`
 - collision detection with other SVGNodes

-To create an instance of this class, you pass an object with either a DOM element selector:
+To create an instance of this class, you pass an object with either a CSS selector, or already selected DOM node:
 ```js
 // construct with selector
 const svgBall = new SVGNode({ selector: "#ball" });